skycoin/skycoin-explorer/README.md

 Skycoin Explorer is a tool to interact with Skycoin ecosystem.

-You can check blocks, transactions, buy our cryptocurrency , access our blog and meet the team.
+You can check blocks, transactions and their states.

 [https://explorer.skycoin.net](https://explorer.skycoin.net)